TV News Vault

 Beginning with the Rapid City Council, Pennington County Commission and South Dakota state legislature, politics was a constant focus in a dozen years of broadcast journalism.
 The big event during those years was a chance to spend 4 days covering the 2004 Republican National Convention in New York City for WNCN-TV in Raleigh, NC.
 Upon a little begging to management, they decided to counterbalance the coverage of then Democratic VP Nominee John Edwards, a trip to NYC would be in order.
 Here are a few highlights.

-Now after watching all those Republicans party it up, we need to be fair and balanced, so here's Democrat John Edwards announcing his intention to run for President for the 2008 campaign.
+After watching all those Republicans party it up, we need to be fair and balanced, so here's Democrat John Edwards announcing his intention to run for President for the 2008 campaign.
 Guess we all know how that turned out.

 Before extreme budget crunches hit the TV industry, it was from Raleigh, NC to Columbia, SC to be the morning anchor at WIS-TV.
 Ratings increased during my time on the show, but a management change led to my being another victim of the budget ax.
-This same management team dumped longtime anchor David Stanton with no notice and several other station employees, shortly before Christmas 2008.
+This same management team dumped a longtime anchor with no notice and several other station employees, shortly before Christmas 2008.
 But here are a few WIS-TV Highlights.